ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - typescript.md

   - Video - Todo List in ReactJS using TypeScript Tutorial (40min.): https://www.youtube.com/watch?v=bjnW2NLAofI

-Challenge 3: fork your project3 & convert it to TypeScript.
+Challenge 3:
+- create a new project (similar to p3 but using TypeScript).